-Homes, businesses and cities.
-Accelerating circularity is one of the missions pursued by Enel X, the Enel Group company dedicated to developing innovative energy products and digital solutions.
+Homes, businesses, cities and Public Amministration.
+Accelerating circularity is one of the missions pursued by Enel X, the Enel Group company dedicated to developing innovative services and products and digital solutions for new uses of energy.

 Green and circular energy for buildings and homes